Free College Starts Here. Do you qualify? Click here

 Please Note: At this time, Quincy College’s Nursing program can only accept applicants who are Massachusetts residents due to onsite program requirements.

-Preparing for the HESI A2 Admission Exam
+HESI A2 Exam Info

-HESI publishes a review book specifically for this exam, HESI Admission Assessment Exam Review 6th Edition.
-This book can be bought online or at bookstores such as Barnes and Noble and is also available for purchase through Quincy College’s Barnes & Noble campus bookstore.
-The book will include samples of test questions from the subject areas that will be covered on the HESI Exam as well as information about test question formats.
-It will highlight important concepts and provides tips for studying and test-taking.
-It also offers a 25-question pre-test at the beginning of the review book that helps you assess your areas of strength and areas requiring more preparation before using the review book, along with a 50-question comprehensive post-test that covers all of the text’s subject areas.
+The book will include samples of test questions from the subject areas (i.e., English Language, Math, Science) on the HESI Exam as well as information about test question formats.
+It will highlight important concepts and provide tips for studying and test-taking.
+It also offers a 25-question pre-test at the beginning of the review book that helps you assess your areas of strength and areas requiring more preparation before using the review book, along with a 50-question comprehensive post-test that covers all the text’s subject areas.
 The questions will also include rationales for correct/incorrect answers.
-Other online preparation courses, flash cards, and review materials are available via an internet search.
+Other online preparation courses, flashcards, and review materials are available via an internet search.

 When to take the HESI A2 Exam